advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuth-DelegatePermissions.md

 <a name="audience"></a>
 ## Who is this article for?

-If you are attempting to use the Azure AD authentication option to sign into the Skype for Business (sfb) Web SDK and you are seeing an AAD error page that looks like the following then this article is for you.
+If you are attempting to use the Azure AD authentication option to sign into the Skype for Business (SfB) Web SDK and you are seeing an AAD error page that looks like the following then this article is for you.
 The error page should have the message: "The client application has requested access to resource 'https://webdir.online.lync.com.' request has failed because the client has not specified this resource in its **requiredResourceAccess** list."

 ![Need to delegate permission to SFB online API](../../../images/troubleshooting/auth/MustGrantDelegatedPermissions.PNG)